4neesh/DevBlog/src/blogInProgress/035_GoLangIntro.md

 </p>
 <p>
 Go is a statically typed, compiled and highly optimised programming language.
-Statically typed means the type of variables are known at compile time and not runtime.
-Despite the added work to be statically typed, Go enables rapid compilation as well as other extensive behaviours to provide developer support with a shallow learning curve, backward compatibility and built-in support for features including web services and testing.<br>
+Statically typed means the type for each variable is known at compile time and not defined at runtime.
+Despite the added work to be statically typed, Go enables rapid compilation as well as other extensive behaviours to provide developer support with a shallow learning curve, backward compatibility and built-in support for features such as web services and testing.<br>
 The extended features of Go can be categorised into 4 key areas:<br>
 &#8226; Simplicity of implementation.<br>
 &#8226; Concurrency support.<br>